Supplement: Template for a Self-Study Report

 1. Number of graduates in each degree/major offered over past five years

-2. Breakdown of graduates by demographic categories, and comparison to institutional and regional breakdowns and those of peer and aspirant departments
+2. Breakdown of graduates by demographic categories, and comparison to institutional and regional breakdowns and those of peer and aspirant departments.
+For guidance on how to collect and analyze demographic data respectfully and protect anonymity, see the Guidelines for Demographic Questions in the supplement on How to Design Surveys, Interviews, and Focus Groups.

 3. Post-graduation education and employment

-4. Other data to consider: persistence (from e.g., first to second introductory physics course, introductory to intermediate physics course sequence), time to degree (for e.g., high school teacher certification pathways, three-year completion pathways), points of entry into the major (e.g., algebra or calculus-based introductory physics courses, transfer from another STEM major, two-year college entry), students’ research experiences, internships, study abroad, and other curriculum-related activities
+4. Other data to consider: persistence (from e.g., first to second introductory physics course, introductory to intermediate physics course sequence), time to degree (for e.g., high school teacher certification pathways, three-year completion pathways), points of entry into the major (e.g., algebra or calculus-based introductory physics courses, transfer from another STEM major, two-year college entry), students’ research experiences, internships, study abroad, and other curriculum-related activities.
+See the section on How to Select and Use Various Assessment Methods in Your Program for guidance on how to track department metrics.

 2. Degree tracks (max 5 pages)